Weekly Judicial Update - June 2, 2025

 New Confirmations:

-For masterlist of confirmations thus far during the Biden administration, click here.
+For masterlist of confirmations, click here.

 Senate Judiciary Committee: